What is a servo motor and how does it work?

 • Power Supply: Provides the energy necessary for consistent operation.

 Each component’s functionality contributes to the servo motor’s precise movements.
 For example, the encoder detects even the smallest positional changes and relays this data to the servo controller.
-The controller then uses this information to fine-tune the motor’s output, ensuring the desired performance is consistently met. ts are ready and willing to help you find the right solution for your load capacity, torque demands and operational conditions.
+The controller then uses this information to fine-tune the motor’s output, ensuring the desired performance is consistently met.
+Our experts are ready and willing to help you find the right solution for your load capacity, torque demands and operational conditions.

 How does a servo motor work?